-Letters of Intent are a common grant-screening tool.
+Letters of Intent are a standard grant-screening tool.
 The following template will help you assemble one quickly.
 The italics indicate instructions and the bold fields.
-In your draft remove and substitute as discussed.
+In your draft, remove and substitute, as discussed.

 City, State, Zip

 Re: Letter of Intent for Name of Grant